 NADPRP: Resources for Recipients and Cooperators

-The following information will help NADPRP award recipients (cooperators) with common tasks and frequent questions associated with NADPRP cooperative agreements.
-For additional help on topics listed below or other topics related to award management, recipients may send an email to vs.nadprp@usda.gov or contact the APHIS Veterinary Services Program Manager (VS PM) assigned to their cooperative agreement.
+For more help on topics listed below or others related to award management, email us at vs.nadprp@usda.gov or contact the APHIS Veterinary Services program manager assigned to your cooperative agreement.

-Recipients must maintain complete, accurate, and current records that disclose the Federal and non-Federal funds of the VS-sponsored project.
+Recipients must maintain complete, accurate, and current records that disclose the Federal and non-Federal funds of the APHIS Veterinary Services-sponsored project.
 Recipients are required to submit quarterly Federal Financial Reports (SF-425) directly in ezFedGrants (eFG).
 A template automatically becomes available to complete and submit this report in eFG on the last day of each quarter.
-Instructions for completing the SF-425 are found at Federal Financial Report | GSA
+Instructions for completing the SF-425 are available at Federal Financial Report | GSA.

 • Overdue performance or financial reports.
 Claims cannot be processed in eFG when there are outstanding past due reports.